Arieh Atzmoni: Decorations

 In September 1948, Atzmoni cleared a fire-focused ammunition box during battle and received a commendation from the brigade commander.

 In January 1949, Atzmoni's unit was attacked near Rafah.
 A military car was blocking the artillery's line of sight, preventing an effective response.
 Atzmoni ran, under heavy fire, and was able to start the car and move it, thus clearing the way for the artillery to act and destroy 18 enemy vehicles.
 For this he was awarded the Hero of Israel commendation, which is the highest commendation ever awarded by the IDF, given to only twelve soldiers:

 Later life and death

 Following his discharge from the military, Atzmoni settled in the Hadar neighborhood in Haifa with his wife Lea (née Lustig), and worked as a cab driver.
 Concurrently, he imported and sold car parts.
 The two then established the Haifa branch of car rental company Hertz, which flourished.
-They then established their own car rental agency, also successful, allowing him donate some earnings to charity.
+They then established their own car rental agency, which was also successful, allowing him donate some earnings to charity.
 After decades, the couple retired to the Ahuza retirement home.
 He died on March 30, 2005, and was buried in Haifa with a military ceremony.
 He had a son, daughter and four grandchildren.